 - 1. The following are designated as Local Green Spaces, as identified on Figure 25 and in more detail on the maps in Appendix 1:

 - 1) Redbourn Common

-- 2) Flamsteadbury Park

-- 3) Long Cutt / Hill Top Play Area
+- 2) Long Cutt / Hill Top Play Area

-- 4) Holts Meadow
+- 3) Holts Meadow

-- 5) Greyhound Meadow
+- 4) Greyhound Meadow

-- 6) Lamb Lane
+- 5) Lamb Lane

-- 7) Ver Meadows (Area in Floodplain)

-- 8) Nicholls Close and Ridgedown
+- 6) Nicholls Close and Ridgedown

-- 9) Millennium Site

-- 10) Cumberland Gardens
+- 7) Cumberland Gardens

-- 2. Planning applications for development on the Locally Designated Green Spaces will not be permitted unless they perform a supplementary and supporting function to the green space and the use of that space, and comply with the wider policies set out in the Development Plan.
+- Planning applications for development on the Locally Designated Green Spaces will not be supported unless they perform a supplementary and supporting function to the green space and the use of that space, and comply with the wider policies set out in the Development Plan and in the National Planning Policy Framework.
 Initiatives which seek to increase biodiversity on the above Local Green Spaces will be supported.

-- 3. Designation as Local Green Space does not infer any maintenance regimes or burdens over and above those already in place.